danielgospodinow/Riggster/README.md

 # Riggster
 Single-player RPG Roguelike Game made with C++ and SDL

-**!!!
-The project is not finished and is currently closed, due to a lack of free time.**
+## Update
+The game will be multiplayer and It'll be made with Java and LibGDX instead of C++ and SDL.

 ###### Development screenshots:
 <p align="center">